americocunhajr/STONEHENGE/README.md

 **STONEHENGE** modules are commented in order to explain their functionality to the final user.
 Each routine in the code has a short description about its purpose, and a list of inputs and/or outputs.

 ## Authors
-- Americo Cunha
+- Americo Cunha Jr
-- João Pedro Canisso Valese Norenberg
+- João Pedro C. V. Norenberg
-- João Victor Ligier Lopes Peterson
+- João Victor L. L. Peterson
-- Vinicius Gonçalves Lopes
+- Vinicius G. Lopes

 ## Citing STONEHENGE